 Privacy and Security

-To ensure that your educational technology ecosystem is interoperable, it is recommended that you require IMS Global conformance certification as part of your procurement process and RFP documents.
+To ensure that your educational technology ecosystem is interoperable, it is recommended that you require 1EdTech conformance certification as part of your procurement process and RFP documents.

-What is the difference between IMS certified LTI and LTI Advantage platforms and tools, and those that claim to "conform" to the LTI and LTI Advantage standards?
+What is the difference between 1EdTech certified LTI and LTI Advantage platforms and tools, and those that claim to "conform" to the LTI and LTI Advantage standards?